• Skip to primary navigation

 Q: What are the basic types of thermistors?

-A: There are two basic types.
-The negative temperature coefficient (NTC) thermistor is the most common one for temperature sensing.
+There are two basic types.
+The negative temperature coefficient (NTC) thermistor is the most common for temperature sensing.
 Its resistance decreases as the temperature increases, and vice versa.
 With the positive temperature coefficient (PTC) thermistor, the resistance increases as the temperature increases.
 The PTC version is rarely used for temperature measurement but has other uses.

 Q: Where is the PTC version used?

-A: The PTC thermistor is used as a current-limiting device or fuse.
+The PTC thermistor is used as a current-limiting device or fuse.
 Instead of using a change in ambient temperature to induce a change in resistance and thus allow temperature measurement, the PTC device is often used in reverse mode.
 An increase in current flow, such as to a motor that is failing or stalled, causes an increase in self-heating, which in turn causes an increase in resistance.
 This increase impedes the flow of current, acting like a current-limiting valve.
 Note that this FAQ does not discuss the details of PTC units or their current-limiting application; it focuses entirely on NTC thermistors and temperature sensing.

 Q: What are some of the key characteristics of thermistors?

-A: A thermistor’s sensitivity is many times greater than an RTD’s, but its useful temperature range is more limited.
+A thermistor’s sensitivity is many times greater than an RTD’s, but its useful temperature range is more limited.
 NTC thermistor resistance drops dramatically and non-linearly with temperature increase.

 Q: Are there standards for thermistors similar to those for RTDs and thermocouples?